kubewarden/docs/src/distributing-policies/secure-supply-chain.md

 ## Configuring the policy server to check policy signatures

-To configure Kubewarden to run only trusted policies, the users must create a `configmap` with the minimum signature requirements needed for policies to be executed in the environment.
-The `configmap` follows the same structure of the file described in the `Signature Config Reference` section used to verify policy in the `kwctl` utility.
-The only difference in this case would be that the `configmap` should define all the configurations under the `verification-config` field.
-For example, let's consider that the users want to run policies signed by the Kubewarden organization.
-A sample `configmap` for this scenario would be:
+To configure Kubewarden to run only trusted policies, the users must create a `ConfigMap` with the minimum signature requirements needed for policies to be executed in the environment.
+The `ConfigMap` follows the same structure of the file described in the [Signature Config Reference](#signature-config-reference) section used to verify policy in the `kwctl` utility.
+The only difference in this case would be that the `ConfigMap` should define all the configurations under the `verification-config` field.
+For example, let's consider that the users want to run policies signed by the Kubewarden GitHub organization.
+A sample `ConfigMap` for this scenario would be:

 ```console
 $ cat kubewarden_signatures.yaml